 Note that a person does not need to have succeeded in defrauding a bank in order to be prosecuted for bank fraud.
 Merely attempting to carry out bank fraud is sufficient to sustain a conviction in Nevada.
 If Brian in the above example intentionally gave the bank false information, he could be found guilty of bank fraud even though the bank caught his fraud before they gave him any money.

 Nevada criminal defense attorneys may fight federal bank fraud charges in several different ways.
-Obviously, which strategies hold the greatest chances of success depend largely on the circumstances of the specific case.
+Obviously, which strategies hold the greatest chances of success depends largely on the circumstances of the specific case.
 The following represent three of the most common defenses to bank fraud.

 - The defendant was honest.
 Because fraud is such a serious crime, the U.S. Attorney’s Office is required to prove beyond a reasonable doubt that the defendant “knowingly” engaged in bank fraud before the court may convict him/her.
 Therefore, if defense counsel can show that the defendant had no criminal intent and instead conducted himself in good faith, made an honest mistake, and did not mean to hurt anyone, then the charges should be dropped.